 Step 3.
 Give a project overview with your chart

-This looks good, but maybe we want to see this project by phase instead of each individual task.
-First, we'll group the phase column to the left.
+This looks good, but maybe we want to see this project by team instead of each individual task.
+First, we'll group the team column to the left.
 Now, when we select Gantt Chart, we have the option to collapse each phase and see a roll up of our tasks by phase.
-Pretty sharp!

 Step 4.
 Add further customization